quat1024/AutoThirdPerson/README.md

 LGPL 3.0 or later.

+## Layout

+The core is `Core/.../AutoThirdPerson.java`, and is a singleton with a bunch of abstract methods.
+I generally use a pattern where I implement as much as possible without touching the modloader (in classes named like `OneSixteenFiveAutoThirdPerson`) in a still-abstract class, then finish the rest in a modloader-specific class.
+The core also contains some thin wrappers over bits shared across all Minecraft versions (like `MyCameraType`) just so i can refer to the from the core.

+* modern versions with official mappings (1.17, 1.18, 1.19, 1.19 again) - using [VanillaGradle](https://github.com/SpongePowered/VanillaGradle/) in the `xplat` modules to write code against vanilla minecraft using official names, then using the modloader-specific gradle plugins to complete the mod, also using official names
+* 1.16 - ForgeGradle's `"official"` mappings channel is a big fat lie and not actually official mappings... so right now the forge 1.16 one is broken
+* vintage Forge (1.7, 1.4) - [Voldeloom](https://github.com/CrackedPolishedBlackstoneBricksMC/voldeloom/) projects using MCP names
+  * Feel free to request ports for Forge 1.3, 1.5, and 1.6 if you want em, voldeloom works on those too

+`CrummyConfig` is a lowest-common-denominator configuration loading system, used on Fabric which doesn't come with a config API

 ## Warnings

-Forge 1.16.5 is broken, no i don't know why.
-The other Forges work.
-I commented it out in the settings.gradle so it won't get built.
+Forge 1.16.5 is broken.
+Mappings issue.

-You need a *lot* of RAM to run `./gradlew build`, which builds every project. `gradle.properties` allows Gradle 4 gigabytes of RAM, which will only grow as I add more projects.
+You need a *lot* of RAM to run `./gradlew build`, which builds every project. `gradle.properties` allows Gradle 6 gigabytes of RAM, which will only grow as I add more projects.
 Try commenting out some subproject declarations in `settings.gradle` if you're having issues.
 (As a side effect, if you're moving to a new computer, compiling this project is a great way to populate your Gradle cache.)

 Parallel building has been disabled in `gradle.properties`, because there seems to be some bug where if you invoke multiple Looms at the same time they stomp on each other, and I wouldn't be surprised if there was a ForgeGradle bug too.
 Apologies in advance for the lost performance.